nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Edits the zoom link of a module named **_`[MODULE_NAME]`_** to **_`[ZOOM_LINK]`_**

 Examples:
-* `edit zoom CS2030 https://sample.zoom.us` edits the zoom link for a module name `CS2030` to `https://sample.zoom.us`
+* `edit zoom CS2030 https://sample.zoom.us` edits the zoom link for a module named `CS2030` to `https://sample.zoom.us`

 --------------------------------------------------------------------------------------------------------------------